MentatMinions/IndustriaArcanum/README.md

 This modpack is intended to be as server friendly as possible.
 Configs and mods are picked specifically for that purpose.

-Our Development server is sponsored by [Akliz](http://mentat.link/akliz).
+Our Development server is sponsored by [Akliz](http://mentat.link/akliz), the premiere Minecraft server host.
+Why?
+Because they're awesome!

 ####Installation:
 *	Download the [latest release](https://github.com/MentatMinions/IndustriaArcanum/releases).